Why Japanese skin is flawless?

 Oryzanol and menopause

 Rice bran extract protects against ageing-related skin symptoms, such as roughness and wrinkling.
 Oryzanol is actually more effective than Vitamin C in slowing down collagen degradation.
-(This is why it’s included in Ultra Radiance (Glow’s made to order face cream) and Heart of Eternity Night Cream)
+(This is why it’s included in Ultra Radiance (Glow’s made to order face cream)

 After menopause our skin naturally thins and wrinkles – oryzanol can help to keep our skin thicker and smoother, for longer.